Angus Houston: Later life

 On 1 June 2015, Houston was announced as the new special envoy for South Australia.
 According to Premier Jay Weatherill, Houston is tasked with supporting trade missions, providing advice on international engagement strategies and providing important introductions in key markets.
 Weatherill also noted Houston's strong relationships with military leaders across Asia being potentially advantageous to the state.

 Houston was elected to the role of chancellor of the University of the Sunshine Coast and took office from 1 April 2017.

 Houston was appointed to the board of Virgin Australia in December 2018, replacing Mark Vaile.

 Houston is an Honorary Patron of the ACT Veterans Rugby Club, the Bomber Command Association in Australia, Sunnyfield Disability Services and the Australian American Association Canberra Division.
 He is the chair of the Canberra Symphony Orchestra.

 Houston is a member of the senior advisory group of the Indonesia-Australia Defence Alumni Association (IKAHAN).

+Houston is chair of Murray-Darling Basin Authority since August 2020.

 Personal life

 Houston and his wife Liz, who is a teacher, have three sons.

 In July 2010, while CDF, Houston took medical leave to deal with prostate issues.